bashtools/mokctl/README.md

 If you follow the instructions in this repository you will end up building your own version of [Kind](https://kind.sigs.k8s.io/).
 I'm pretty sure it won't be easy though - there's so much that can go wrong!

+If you only want to use `mokctl` to build a kubernetes cluster then that's fine!
+See [below](#try-mokctl) for instructions for using on your OS.
+Please add to the open Issues if it does or doesn't work for you.
+Thanks!

 To get the most out of the "labs", and I use that term loosely, you should have some theoretical understanding of kubernetes.
 Some good resources are:

 * [Certified Kubernetes Administrator (CKA) with Practice Exam Tests](https://www.udemy.com/course/certified-kubernetes-administrator-with-practice-tests/)